cadast/contest/README.md

 | `schema`       | Schema of a JSON response (can be suffixed with `[]` for an array) |
 | `responseTime` | The maximum allowed response time in ms                           |

+A contract can have the `anyOf` parameter, which is a list of contracts.
+If set, the response will be validated against all of those and if at least one subcontract does not fail, the contract will return that verdict.

 #### Spec File